Evidence-based behavioral health and parenting skill services

 Please contact us at firstname.lastname@example.org to provide feedback or ask a question.

 As new opportunities for expanding evidence-based services arise, policymakers are interested in knowing what behavioral health and parenting skills services work to improve the lives of Minnesotans.
 The following table identifies evidence-based services offered by providers in Minnesota, according to their survey responses.
 This shows statewide prevalence, or you can view by county.
 You can filter this list to see whether services are currently covered by Minnesota Health Care Programs (i.e., Medical Assistance and MinnesotaCare).
-Additionally, you can see whether the services are currently under review for new federal funding as a result of the federal Family First Prevention Services Act.
+Additionally, you can see whether the services are approved by the Family First Clearinghouse as a result of the federal Family First Prevention Services Act.
 The services in this list reflect behavioral health and parenting skills services and interventions that support the well being of children and families, especially those at risk of child protection involvement.